Knowledge Mobilization 101

 Friday Nov.
 23rd 10:30-12noon Location: Laurier Brantford CB100

 Shawna Reibling comes to Laurier from the University of Guelph, where she was a Knowledge Mobilization Coordinator, serving both the College of Social and Applied Human Sciences and the Institute for Community Engaged Scholarship.

 She previously managed a knowledge mobilization team in the Faculty of Education, and was a Grants Facilitator, at the University of British Columbia.
 Her specialties include creating communications strategies that do more with less & sharing knowledge across digital and social media platforms.

 Laurier Office of Research Services

 The Office of Research Services supports the growth and expansion of research and scholarly activity at Laurier.
-Our goal is to assist researchers in obtaining the resources necessary for pursuing their research activities.
+Our goal is to assist researchers in obtaining the resources necessary for pursuing their research activities, including knowledge mobilization.
 The office provides assistance to faculty at all stages of applying for and administering research funding.